 Wow.
 To see that on paper was eye-opening for me.
 I was 26 when I left the Air Force.
 I left my first post-military job at age 29 after 29 months on the job.
 I worked at my next job for 24 months before I resigned from that position.

 In each instance, the primary reason I left my previous job was for a new challenge.
 I left the military to try something new.
 My first post-military job was as a logistics analyst with the Air Force.
 I left that to work on a major software integration project for the Department of Defense.
 I resigned from that position after two years to become self-employed.
 Each career move was rewarded with a new set of challenges and rewards.
 I have been self-employed for over two years now and I find new challenges every day.

 Challenging Opportunities Are More Valuable Than Salary

 When many young people begin their professional careers, one of the first things they focus on is the salary a job offers.
-All things being equal, take the job with the higher salary.
+All things being equal, take the job with a higher salary.
 But things aren’t always equal.
-In fact, things usuallyaren’t equal.
+In fact, things usually aren’t equal.
 If you have the choice of taking a highly paid position without much room for growth, or a lower-paid position with the opportunity for personal or professional growth, career advancement, additional training, travel, or leadership opportunities, then take the latter job offer.